 Girivihar – Shatrunjaya Hills, Palitana

-Shatrunjaya Hills in Palitana (Gujarat) are among the holiest Jain pilgrimages in India.
-There are more than 900 temples, big and small, built on the slopes of the twin peaks and the area between them.
 These temples are dedicated to various deities and Tirthankaras.
 All but one of the temples belong to the Shvetambara sect.
 The one Digambara temple at the base of the hill.
 Palitana was earlier known as Padiptapur and is called the ‘City of Temples’.

 Victory over Enemies

-The word ‘Shatrunjaya’ means victory over enemies.
-Here the enemies referred to are none other than your inner forces which lead you away from the Godly path.
-Our senses (Touch, Taste, Hearing, Smell, and Sight) are the enemies to be conquered, to be able to walk on the Godly Path.
 Shatrunjaya has 108 other given names, but they are not much in use in present times.
 Jains believe this hill should be climbed at least once in one’s lifetime.
 Such is the significance of Shatrunjaya that some consider it even more important than Shikharji in Jharkhand.

 Palitana Jain Temples – Prayers Immortalised in Stone

 Shatrunjaya Hill is the place where the first Tirthankara Shri Rishabhnath delivered his first sermon.
-23 Jain Tirthankaras have visited Shatrunjaya Hill besides many other saints and scholars.
-This is also where Pundarika, Shri Rishabhnath’s grandson and disciple achieved Nirvana.
+23 Jain Tirthankaras have visited Shatrunjaya Hill, besides many other saints and scholars.
+This is also where Pundarika, Shri Rishabhnath’s grandson and disciple, achieved Nirvana.

-The nearly 1000 temples on Shatrunjaya Hills range from large to tiny structures.
-Some of them are just 3 feet by 3 feet.
-A common feature among all the temples is exquisite workmanship and intricate carvings.
-All the temples are built of white marble, white being the symbol of purity.
-The temples are grouped in nine clusters known as Tonks.
-The building of these temples started in the 11th century and continues to this day.
-They have been destroyed by invaders and rebuilt a number of times.
-In the sixteenth century CE, temple building activity greatly increased.
+They have been destroyed by invaders and rebuilt several times.
+In the sixteenth century CE, temple-building activity greatly increased.
 The momentum of the building remained steady in the seventeenth century when Murad Shah (Mughal Governor of Gujarat) granted Palitana Village to Shantilal Jhaveri, a Jain merchant.
-Taxes were also exempted resulting in increased prosperity of the town.
+Taxes were also exempt, resulting in increased prosperity in the town.

 Of the nine tonks, one is dedicated to Pundarika – a disciple of Shri Rishabhnath, the first Tirthankara.
 The rest are dedicated to different Tirthankaras as below –